ClouDesire/docusaurus/docs/onboarding.md

 #### How to provide "actual values" for a Custom Metric

-To be able to successfully use application metrics, your application should expose an unique URL for each application metric, reporting the value for that metric.
+In case of **Docker applications**, to be able to successfully use application metrics, your application should expose an unique URL for each application metric, reporting the *actual value* for that metric, which will be accordingly related to a specific Docker app's running **instance**.

 The format of the metric data should be in JSON format: